 I’m glad to say I chose option two.

 At first it felt slightly alien and all my movements into or out of the sauna were swift ones.
 But eventually it began to feel normal.
 I began to feel less self-conscious despite being more exposed.

 At the end of our final day, we watched the sun setting upon the Zillertal valley from the comfort of an outdoor jacuzzi, not giving a second thought to anyone else or the to the spas dress code.
 The lights of the houses on the valley floor twinkled on as the light disappeared behind the mountains.
 It made me wonder how I could have let something so trivial cause such and issue and almost let it stop me from enjoying my time in this beautiful place.

-I’m now a spa convert and we had such a great time in Tirol, we are now repeat visitors to spa hotels in the area.
-It still feels slightly alien when I first arrive – but the anxiety soon subsides.
+I’m now a spa convert and we had such a great time in Tirol, we are now repeat visitors to spa and sauna facilities in the Austrian alps.
+Being naked still feels slightly alien when I first arrive – but the anxiety soon subsides.